YZ is a French artist, born in 1975, she lives and works in Abidjian.

 YZ becomes one of the major figures of Street Art in France.
-The young woman was soon recognized as one of the most in vogue artists and today enjoys international recognition in the world of street art, with exhibitions at the Cartier Foundation, the Institute of Prague or else the Grand Palais.
+The young woman was soon recognized as one of the most in vogue artists and today enjoys international recognition in the world of street art, with exhibitions at the Cartier Foundation, the Institute of Prague or the Blachčre foundation.

 Through a timeless aesthetic, YZ travels through her own history and reflects our times and our society a light, which for soft, is still surprisingly faithful.
 In the street, the human figure and its place of life remains the central theme of the artist.
 YZ attempts to situate the place of human beings in our society, she describes and decrypts our lifestyles through the staged image of the dwellers of the cities through which she passes.
 Undoubtedly, YZ work continues thematic whose guideline is the most complex and most fascinating subject: the human.